 1. BE HEALTHY.

-Comply with all local guidelines and model good behavior for your children with intensive hand washing, wiping down surfaces and other objects that are frequently touched, and maintaining social distancing.
+Comply with all local guidelines.
+Also, model good behavior for your children.
+Through intensive hand washing, wiping down surfaces and other objects that are frequently touched, and maintaining social distancing.
 This also means BE INFORMED.
 Stay in touch with the most reliable media sources and avoid the rumor mill on social media.

 2. BE MINDFUL.